-12. Choose Edit Results from the Edit menu.
+12. Right-click on the results window and choose Edit from the context menu.
 Enable the following options, and disable all others:

-Percent Gated

-MeanX

-MeanY

-Fields in Columns

-Click OK to close the dialog.
+ID Field1 ID Field2 Percent Gated MeanX MeanY Fields in Columns Click OK to close the dialog.
 You can set the preferences for the results that you want in a new results window by clicking the Save As Preference button in the Edit Results dialog.